 How easy or difficult your divorce is going to be is completely up to you and your spouse’s willingness to resolve all divorce-related issues before going to trial (which happens in case of a contested divorce).
+If you hired a prenup attorney in houston tx you may find it to be easier.
 If both spouses do not contest the fact of getting divorced and the terms of dissolution of their marriage, the divorce proceedings in Texas can be as brief as the state laws permit for an uncontested divorce.

 On the other hand, a divorce in Texas for military couples may take longer if active members of the military get deployed during the divorce proceedings or have established residency in a different state.
 Because of military benefits, a military divorce in Texas should not be taken lightly and handled thoughtlessly.
 Therefore, you may require legal consultation.
 In case of lengthy marriages, divorcing military couples are advised to consult a knowledgeable and experienced attorney in the area of USFSPA (US Defense Finance and Accounting Service) and military pension division.

 Under 2010 US Code Title 50 Servicemembers Civil Relief Act (SCRA) Sec.
 251 all military personnel are protected against default judgments in divorce proceedings.
 In civilian divorce proceedings, if the respondent fails to file an answer or appear in court after being served with the divorce papers, the petitioner is entitled to request a default divorce where he or she is granted whatever was asked in the divorce petition.